MulliganFunding/aio-azure-clients-toolbox/docs/connection-pooling.md

 # Connection Pooling

-The primary contribution of this library is its connection-pooling system that reduces the time required to *estalblish connections* through shared, persistent connections.
+The primary contribution of this library is its connection-pooling system that reduces the time required to *establish connections* through shared, persistent connections.

 ## Problem Statement